Tell a Better & More Engaging Story

 Visual and special effects are one of the most effective ways to create visual and emotional stimulation in the viewer.
 Consider the following statistics:

-- Our brains process images 60,000 times faster than text and 90% of information feeding to the brain is visual.
+- Our brains process images 60,000 times faster than text than text and hold on to 80% of visual information (as opposed to 20% of text information).

 Additional benefits of Animation and Visual Effects